 Can you imagine being in the palace knowing that the king is looking for a queen, but you have to wait a whole year, minimum, before you meet him?
 If you want a relationship, think to yourself, are you really ready?
+Check out my blog on are you ready to be married.
 Are there some skeletons in your closet that you need to get out?
 Or perhaps you need to address some neediness or jealousy type issues?
-Just like Esther had to go through the beauty treatments to prepare herself for the king, there are some preparations you may need to go through before you meet your king as well.
+(Click my blog here on relationship baggage) Just like Esther had to go through the beauty treatments to prepare herself for the king, there are some preparations you may need to go through before you meet your king as well.

 Esther went before the king uninvited; thankfully her head did not get chopped off!
 But she did not start making demands on the king right away to save her people.
 Instead she FED him!
 That’s right!
 She gave him a table full of food two nights in a row before asking for something.
 She did not begin screaming, nagging, and throwing temper tantrums.
 Women fail to realize that you can be nice to get your way and do not have to nag a man to death.

 Read John 4:9 if you want to know about her.
-As you read, there are some things you want to consider.
+You can also read my blog here to read more about her.
+As you read, there are some things you want to consider:

 When Jesus came to the well Jesus asked the Samaritan woman to get him something to drink from the well.
 The woman replied: